 Whether you’ve had a breast lift, breast enhancement, breast reduction, or any other type of breast surgical procedure, a post-surgery recovery bra is critical for your proper healing and recovery.

 Post-surgery recovery bras help keep you comfortable throughout the recovery process.
 This can help prevent some of the more serious side effects, such as implant shifting and swelling.

-Not sure what kind of recovery bra you should be looking for?
+Not sure what type of bra to wear after breast augmentation?
 Let us help!

 Compression Bras – Initial Recovery

 You’ll probably be sent home from your breast augmentation procedure in a medical-grade compression bra.
 While these are not exactly “haute couture,” they are the best choice for healing and recovery.
 They should be worn for about 4 week but your plastic surgeon should inform you of the exact amount of time she would like you to wear the compression bra in your post-operative instructions.

 Keep in mind that it is best to have a few compression bras in your home, so you keep them clean and sanitary around your incision area.

 After about a month, you won't need to wear the medical-grade compression bras anymore.
 You can start wearing soft and expandable sports bras.
 For comfortability, try to avoid bras that contain underwire.
 Underwire can irritate the breast incision, especially if the incision is located under the breast.
 With an underwire bra, you may experience discomfort, so it should be avoided.
 Typically, it’s recommended that you wear sports bras until you’re completely healed and your surgeon says you can wear any kind of support bra that you want.

 Guidelines For Picking Out Post-Surgery Recovery Bras

 Not sure what to look for when picking out post-surgery bras?
 Here are some things to look for.